ziya-hn/Zecta-Programming-Language/README.md

 ```

-# Class/OOP in Z
+# Class/OOP in Zecta
 Classes contain members, classvars, methods, static methods

-notaitons:
+notations:
 Class to child Class => "::"
 Class to static methods => ":"
 Class to classvar or method => "."

 # Units
-Units are specific type in z, can be used as simplified and easily inherited OOP structure
+Units are specific type in Zecta, can be used as simplified and easily inherited OOP structure
 They are classified objects. they can inherit like a class(parent/child).
 They have variables called unitvars and functions called

-notaitons:
+notations:
 unit to child unit => "."
 unit to unitvar or method => "."
 unit to static unitvar or static method => ":"